Category Archives: Uncategorized

 He should know.
-As a sports psychologist, Dr. Llewellyn helps professional athletes–including Atlanta Braves baseball players, tennis players, NFL players, and PGA golfers–deal with winning, losing, and recovering from the ups and downs of professional sports.
+As a sports psychologist, Dr. Llewellyn helps professional athletes–including Atlanta Braves baseball players, tennis players like Tim Henman, NFL players, and PGA golfers–deal with winning, losing, and recovering from the ups and downs of professional sports.

 Needed: A Winning Attitude